EVOKE: Emotion Vocabulary Of Korean and English: Dataset Construction

 \subsection{Annotation Objective and Process}

-Given the abundant theories of emotion predicates, we annotated words whose part-of-speech is identified as adjectives and verbs in each language.
+We annotated words whose part-of-speech is identified as adjectives and verbs in each language.
 Adjectives linked to identifiable lexical roots\footnote{A form commonly perceived as a base form without its morphological derivation.}, either nouns or verbs, were annotated as noun--adjective or verb--adjective pairs.
 Adjectives without such identifiable lexical roots, along with all verbs, were annotated independently.
+Nouns were not annotated because the sentence contexts most commonly used for acceptability judgments in the literature are designed around predicative uses of words \cite{baron2010emotion, clore1987psychological, johnson1989language}, and several existing annotation criteria target semantic properties specific to predicates (see Section~\ref{sec:exp}; \citealp{hong2009establishing, lee2006classification, park2005making}).

-We recruited three native English speakers and three native Korean speakers as annotators.\footnote{Annotators received course credits as compensation.} The annotators had backgrounds in cognitive science or linguistics.
+We recruited three native English speakers and three native Korean speakers as annotators\footnote{Annotators received course credits as compensation.}, who had backgrounds in cognitive science or linguistics.
 Annotators completed one week of training followed by ten weeks of annotation.
-During weekly meetings, researchers and annotators discussed any questions or edge cases.
-Those discussions were reflected in the guidelines and applied to subsequent annotations.
+During weekly meetings, researchers and annotators discussed questions and edge cases.
+Those discussions resulted in modifications to the annotation guidelines meant to improve the robustness of subsequent annotations.

 Annotators made binary judgments (\texttt{acceptable}/\texttt{unacceptable}; \texttt{yes}/\texttt{no}) for each annotation criterion, with the option to choose \texttt{unsure}.
+We chose binary judgments over graded ratings because some of the questions are intrinsically categorical.
+Binary ratings also avoid subjectivity introduced by continuous scales (e.g., differential use of Likert scales per annotator) and allow for easier combination of annotation results from the different criteria to select words that qualify as emotion words (see Section~\ref{sec:selection} for an example of a use case).

 Items marked \texttt{unsure} were reviewed in weekly meetings.
 Cases that could be resolved through group discussion were annotated again with binary labels.
 However, given the subjective nature of emotion word judgments, we did not force consensus.
 When annotators continued to find it difficult to make a binary decision, we kept the \texttt{unsure} label.

 The dataset was split so that each annotator received a unique 30\% of the words, while an additional 10\% of the words were assigned to all three annotators for inter-rater reliability assessment.